xonsh/xonsh/news/ctrlz.rst

 **Added:**

-* New ``$TRHEAD_SUBPROCS`` environment variable allows you to specify wheather threadable subprocesses should actually be run in a thread or not.
+* New ``$THREAD_SUBPROCS`` environment variable allows you to specify whether threadable subprocesses should actually be run in a thread or not.
 Default ``True``.

 **Changed:**